 The industries that offer the highest hiring bonuses tend to be in the financial and technology sectors.

 However, during competitive labor markets, signing bonuses may be offered in various industries that usually don’t offer a bonus.
-Following the Covid-19 pandemic, industries like healthcare, warehousing, and food and beverage offered substantial hiring bonuses to attract potential employees.
+For instance, following the Covid-19 pandemic and subsequent labor shortage, industries like healthcare, warehousing, and food and beverage offered substantial hiring bonuses to attract potential employees.

 💡 Recommended: The Highest-Paying Jobs in Every State